""

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 18 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer no more than 18 credits of graduate coursework from other institutions.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 Every graduate student is assigned to a faculty member advisor.
 To ensure that students are making satisfactory progress toward a degree, students are expected to meet with their advisor at least once a semester.